mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 ---
 id: add_custom_resource
-title: Publish your custom resources to the Marketplace
+title: Publish your Custom Resources to the Marketplace
 sidebar_label: Create a Custom Resource
 ---

-It is possible to include in the Marketplace Kubernetes [custom resources](/console/design-your-projects/custom-resources.md) to extend the Kubernetes API or include your own API into the project.
+It is possible to include in the Marketplace Kubernetes [Custom Resources](/console/design-your-projects/custom-resources.md) to extend the Kubernetes API or include your own API into the project.

 They are basically defined by two fields: